Skip to main content

 🟢 yes

-inspects raw packets for protocol-level anomalies and also conducts asynchronous, out-of-band DNS checks to verify client-presented domain names against layer 3 IP addresses in the connections
+inspects raw packets for protocol-level anomalies and also conducts asynchronous, out-of-band DNS checks to verify client-presented domain names against Layer 3 IP addresses in the connections

 Owned Full Stack🔴 no